 In this study, we use MDF to study the impact of increasing ethanol concertation on C. thermocellum’s metabolism.
-We restrict our analysis to glycolysis along with ethanol production pathway (Figure 1) and cofactor regeneration system.
-We first evaluate the thermodynamic feasibility of time varying metabolite concentrations for C. thermocellum grown with and without external ethanol addition revealing the inconsistency in dihydroxyacetone phosphate (DHAP) and fructose bisphosphate (FDP) measurements.
-The dataset (excluding DHAP and FDP) is then used to constrain the wild-type pathway thermodynamics of C. thermocellum which shows that high ethanol concentration makes glyceraldehyde-3-phosphate dehydrogenase (GAPDH) the prominent bottleneck due to rising NADH levels rendering further ethanol production infeasible.
-We also observe that in WT C. thermocellum pyruvate formation using pyruvate phosphate dikinase (PPDK) has a higher MDF than malate shunt due to low CO2 concentrations which renders phosphoenolpyruvate carboxykinase (PEPCK) thermodynamically infeasible.
-We then explore ten plausible metabolic interventions by modifying cofactor dependencies (Table 1) of cellobiose phosphorylase (CellbP), gluckokinase (GLK), phosphofrucktokinase (PFK), glyceraldehyde-3-phosphate dehydrogenase (GAPDH), phosphoglycerate kinase (PGK), pyruvate phosphate dikinase (PPDK), aldehyde dehydrogenase (ALDH), and alcohol dehydrogenase (ADH) to ensure higher driving force and resolve any thermodynamic bottleneck.
-Several of these genetic interventions have already been explored in C. thermocellum with reported increase in ethanol titers [13-15] but in this study, we evaluate the underlying thermodynamic driving force and ethanol production feasibility for all these interventions by replacing the native reaction with its genetic variant.
-These genetic interventions and their combinations thereof are systematically evaluated by generating unique elementary flux modes (EFMs) which possess them.
+We restrict our analysis to glycolysis , the ethanol production pathway, (Figure 1) and its cofactor regeneration system.
+As input data, we use a set of previously-generated intracellular metabolite measurements from C. thermocellum cells grown with and without external ethanol addition [].We then explore ten plausible metabolic interventions (Summarized in Table 1) Several of these genetic interventions have already been explored in C. thermocellum with reported increase in ethanol titers [13-15], however the mechanism is not always fully known.
+In this study, we evaluate the extent to which those increases can be explained by changes in the thermodynamic driving force landscape.
+These genetic interventions, both individually and in combination,are evaluated by generating a set of unique flux solutions for cellobiose to ethanol conversion (i.e. elementary flux modes or EFMs) which contain one or more of the interventions.
 An EFM here represents a minimal set of reactions under steady state conditions with redox and energy balance while ensuring substrate (cellobiose) consumption and product (ethanol) formation [16].
-We evaluate MDFs for 336 EFMs and identified genetic variants of glycolysis with malate shunt to have the least MDF due to constraints by physiological CO2 concentrations (similar to the wild-type case) suggesting the close proximity of PEPCK and CO2 generating reactions to ensure malate shunt operability under wild-type conditions.
-We also observe that replacing GAPDH and PGK with NADP-dependent glyceraldehyde 3-phosphate dehydrogenase (GAPN) significantly improves the pathway MDF (>4) and overcomes thermodynamic hindrance of GAPDH (by replacing NADH with NADPH) under ethanol stress at the expense of ATP generation.
-Ultimately, the thermodynamic analysis of all possible genetic interventions reveals that changing the cofactor association of PFK reaction to ATP and ADH reaction to NADPH improves the driving force of ethanol production while allowing for ATP generation to sustain cell growth resulting in an efficient ethanol overproducing strain.
+We evaluate MDFs for 336 EFMs to give us a comprehensive view of the thermodynamic landscape, to allow us to prioritize future metabolic engineering work.

-Figure 1: Glycolysis with ethanol production pathway in C. thermocellum: Reactions and cofactors highlighted in black are present in all cases, those highlighted in red are replaced by those highlighted by green in the corresponding mutants, i.e. we replace 1) cellobiose hydydrolase (CellbP) with betaglucosidase (BGL) 2) GTP/GDP with ATP/ADP as cofactors for gluckokinase 3) PPi/Pi with ATP/ADP as cofactors for PFK, 4) glyceraldehyde dehydrogenase (GAPD) and phosphoglycerate kinase (PGK) with glyceraldehyde-3-phosphate dehydrogenase (GAPN), 5) GTP/GDP with ATP/ADP as cofactors for phosphoglycerate kinase (PGK) , 6) PPDK with PEPCK and malate shunt, 7) PPDK with PYK, 8) pyruvate formate oxidoreductase (PFOR) and aldehyde dehydrogenase (ALDH) with pyruvate decarboxylase (PDC), 9) NADH/NAD with NADPH/NADP as cofactors for aldehyde dehydrogenase, and 10) NADH/NAD with NADPH/NADP as cofactors for alcohol dehydrogenase
+Figure 1: Glycolysis with ethanol production pathway in C. thermocellum: Reactions and cofactors highlighted in black are present in all cases, those highlighted in red are replaced by those highlighted by green in the corresponding mutants, i.e. we replace 1) cellobiose hydrolase (CellbP) with betaglucosidase (BGL) 2) GTP/GDP with ATP/ADP as cofactors for gluckokinase 3) PPi/Pi with ATP/ADP as cofactors for PFK, 4) glyceraldehyde dehydrogenase (GAPD) and phosphoglycerate kinase (PGK) with glyceraldehyde-3-phosphate dehydrogenase (GAPN), 5) GTP/GDP with ATP/ADP as cofactors for phosphoglycerate kinase (PGK) , 6) PPDK with PEPCK and malate shunt, 7) PPDK with PYK, 8) pyruvate formate oxidoreductase (PFOR) and aldehyde dehydrogenase (ALDH) with pyruvate decarboxylase (PDC), 9) NADH/NAD with NADPH/NADP as cofactors for aldehyde dehydrogenase, and 10) NADH/NAD with NADPH/NADP as cofactors for alcohol dehydrogenase

 Table 1.
 Reaction in Wild-type C. thermocellum and the corresponding replacements